Skip to main content

 6. Clear contact information

-7. Clean, 'skimmable' content
+7. Clean, skimmable content

-• Use headers (H1, H2, etc.)
+• Headers (H1, H2, H3, etc.) for organization.

 8. Powerful landing pages